Local & Sustainable

 —We compost everything.

-Pine State Flowers has a cutting garden on the site of the original greenhouses behind the shop, where we build compost with the little waste we have.
+We share our land with a small flower farm and community garden (on the site of the original greenhouses behind the shop), where we build compost with the little waste we have.
 We also recycle, reuse, or donate as much as possible.